LeonardoDL/Laminaria/README.md

 You need first to register an application on Spotify API.
 You can learn how to that [here](https://developer.spotify.com/documentation/web-api/quick-start/).
 Then you need to have python installed in your computer and with that also have the Spotipy library installed.
 Tkinter is usually a built-in python library but Linux distributions may not have it in the python built-in package.
 You may need to install it also.

 After all that, fill the 'CLIENT_ID' and 'CLIENT_SECRET' variables with their respective values that you'll find in your Spotify Dashboard and run the file 'guiCreatorMain.py'.

+# Improvements
+If I choose to keep this project going, I'll probably add the following features:
+- Add liked musics as if it was another playlist
+- Make albums count as playlist
+- Have a Dark Mode and the option to switch between Light and Dark
+- Accept any public playlists using a link or code (even if the user doesn't have it in the library)
+- Round Robin shuffling mode
+- Customize Intershuffle.
+Stay more often on the same playlist or not always change.
+- Remove Playback music limit (Currently it's 500)